umputun/remark42/docs/latest/developers-guide/email-templates.md

+---
-### Email templating
+title: Email templating
+---

-We use golang templates for email templating. templates located in `backend/templates` and embedded into binary by statik
+Remark42 uses golang templates for email templating.
+Templates are located in `backend/templates` and embedded into binary by statik

-For getting access to files you can use package `templates` from `backend/app/templates`
+For getting access to the files you can use package `templates` from `backend/app/templates`

 Now we have following templates:
 - `email_confirmation_login.html.tmpl` – used for confirmation of login